marcduiker/event-sponsor-checklist/README.md

   - Event website
   - Google Maps of the venue location
   - Code of Conduct of the event
-- Contact details of event organizers, sponsor/technical support.
+- Contact details of event organizers, sponsor/technical support, code of conduct team.
 - The booth schedule: who will be on the booth, on which days including start and end times.
   - Include when the breaks between sessions are, since those are the busiest times at the booth.
   - Who will set up the booth?
   - Who will break down the booth?
   - Who will pick up and return the lead scanner?
-- How to start a conversation when attendees stop by the booth.
+- Prepare a script how to start a conversation when attendees stop by the booth.
   - Questions to find out if the attendee is part of your target audience.
   - Concrete examples of how your product/service is helping organizations.
 Use specific numbers to indicate increase in efficiency or reduction in cost.
 - Describe the _Next Best Steps_ for your audience.